ianlewis/memcached-operator/docs/design.md

 ## Application architecture

-The memcached operator application is written in [Go](http://www.golang.org/) and makes extensive use of the [client-go](https://github.com/kubernetes/client-go) Kubernete client library.
-The main logic is performed by four Kubernetes controllers (control loops); the [proxy](../pkg/controller/proxy/) controller, the [proxydeployment](../pkg/controller/proxydeployment/), the [proxyservice](../pkg/controller/proxyservice) controller, and the [proxyconfigmap](../pkg/controller/proxyconfigmap/) controller.
+The memcached operator application is written in [Go](http://www.golang.org/) and makes extensive use of the Kubernetes [client-go](https://github.com/kubernetes/client-go) client library.
+The main logic is performed by four Kubernetes controllers (control loops); the [proxy](../pkg/controller/proxy/) controller, the [proxydeployment](../pkg/controller/proxydeployment/) controller, the [proxyservice](../pkg/controller/proxyservice) controller, and the [proxyconfigmap](../pkg/controller/proxyconfigmap/) controller.
 Each controller's control loop is run in parallel in a goroutine.
 Controllers are managed using the [controllerutil](https://github.com/ianlewis/controllerutil) library.

 ## Scaling Memcached Pools